 Tips for a Leisurely Christmas Dinner:

 Maybe you already have an idea for the main course, but you do not know which starter might fit?
 Or you would like to spend more time on Christmas Eve with your family instead of in the kitchen?
 With our tips on recipes, planning, and preparation you can look forward to the big family reunion!

-It’s the highlight on the holidays: the Christmas dinner.
-Whether classic with roast and dumplings, simply with a cold plate or sausage and potato salad, vegetarian with lots of vegetables or unusual – a delicious cozy Christmas dinner is part of the Christmas Eve.
+It's the highlight of the holidays: Christmas dinner.
+Whether classic with roast and dumplings, simply with a cold plate of sausage and potato salad, vegetarian with lots of vegetables or unusual - a delicious cozy Christmas dinner is part of the Christmas Eve.
 So that you can enjoy the feast with your loved ones in peace, you should note a few little things:

 - Make it easier and choose dishes that are well prepared for your Christmas meal, so you do not have to spend all day in the kitchen.